 C11 - Acetate & Ga68-PSMA PET Imaging

-Today cancer patients have more treatment options than ever before.
-Through advanced PET/CT imaging, we now can know the true limit or extent of prostate cancer.
+Today, cancer patients have more treatment options than ever before.
+Through advanced PET/CT imaging, Dr. Almeida can help you know the true limit or extent of your cancer.
 With this information, better treatment decisions can be made.